Sonic Waveform Data

 LOWER DIPOLE MODE: measures shear wave slowness using firings of the lower dipole transmitter.

-Each line is composed of the entire waveform set recorded at each depth, preceded by the depth (multiplied by 10 to be stored as an integer).
-In the general case of 8 waveforms with 512 samples per waveform, this corresponds to 1 + 8x512 = 4097 columns.
+Each row is composed of the entire waveform set recorded at each depth, preceded by the depth value.
+In the general case of 8 receivers with 512 samples per waveform, this corresponds to 1 + 4x512 = 4097 columns.
 In this hole, the specifications of the files are:

 Number of columns: 4097